 Okay, so we replaced the device its system board, booted up the device, and logged in.
 Yes, you read it right!
 We can still log in with our Azure Ad account, Even while the whole device trust is blown.

 Do you know what’s funny?
-We can even still log in with an Azure Ad User that has never ever logged in onto the device before.
+We can even still log in with an Azure Ad User who has never logged in to the device before.
 Why?
 Because the Device Certificate is still available and with it, the Azure Ad Join is still a little bit alive.

 Beware, because after logging in you will be prompted with some errors, that’s for sure.
-This warning will be fully portrayed when you logged in.
+This warning will be fully portrayed when you log in.
 You will need to contact your IT admin..
-I guess it’s a good thing that you are the IT admin you is replacing the system board!
+I guess it’s a good thing that you are the IT admin who is replacing the system board!

 Luckily everything you will try to access without your device being trusted will be blocked and a nice error will be shown.
 I will guide you through a few.